arthurbortolini95/prompts/job-interview-preparation.md

 - Potential gaps or areas to strengthen
 - What to highlight about my experience on the interview
 - Direct Mapping: 3 key accomplishments from my CV best suited for this role.
-- Estimated salary range for similar LATAM profiles in this role:
+- Estimated salary range for similar LATAM profiles in this role (if available, provide link to sources)
-- Recommended salary expectation threshold for initial conversations: use latest data available on internet and provide link to sources if available.
+- Recommended salary expectation threshold for initial conversations: use latest data available on internet (if available, provide link to sources).

 ## 5. Smart Questions to Ask in the Interview